Coronavirus digest: WHO slams 'grotesque' vaccine gap | DW | 23.03.2021

 The head of the World Health Organization blasted growing vaccine inequality on Monday.

-The gap in the number of vaccinations adminstered in rich and poor countries was "growing every single day, and becoming more grotesque every day," WHO Director-General Tedros Adhanom Ghebreyesus said.
+The gap in the number of vaccinations administered in rich and poor countries was "growing every single day, and becoming more grotesque every day," WHO Director-General Tedros Adhanom Ghebreyesus said.

 "Some countries are racing to vaccinate their entire populations, while other countries have nothing," Tedros said.